Welcome to ART'S DISCREPANT MODERNISMS

 Discrepant: lacking agreement; differing; at variance; inconsistent.

 Modernism(s): in the traditional definition, a 19th and 20th century movement, in art, philosophy, and other spheres, seated in Western society.
-At center, the push for artists to Make it New, often by responding to one another's work, or to the modern world, defines the many-faceted movement (which we are very likely still inside)
+At center, the push for artists to, as poet Ezra Pound put it, Make it New.
+Modernist artists often do that by responding to one another's work, or to the modern world, or to a rethinking of another place or time.
+Modernism can often seem like the right word to capture the many-faceted movements of the present.

 How would you describe our time?
 What distinctive traits of the present, here, can you identify?